versatica/mediasoup-website/documentation/v3/mediasoup/rtp-parameters-and-capabilities.md

 ### Parameters for Codec Matching
 {: #Parameters-for-Codec-Matching}

-These parameters are part of the codec settings, meaning that their values determine whether an entry in `rtpParameters.codecs` matches or not an entry in the remote `rtpCapabilities.codecs`.
+These parameters are part of the codec settings, meaning that their values determine whether an entry in `rtpParameters.codecs` matches or not an entry in the remote `sendRtpCapabilities.codecs`.
 These parameters are codec-specific:

 <section markdown="1">